 Facilitators: Krystal Jacob and Amelia Stillinger

 A leading self-empowering addiction recovery group for men and women based on the concepts of Rational Emotive Behavior Therapy (REBT).
 This group will offer tools and techniques for building and maintaining motivation; coping with urges; managing thoughts, feelings, and behaviors; and living a balanced life.
-Meets Mondays from 3-4 pm, at Student Health Center, 2nd floor, room 223.
+Meets Wednesdays from 3-4 pm, at Student Health Center, 2nd floor, room 223.
+For more information, feel free to call Krys or Amelia at 707-826-3236.

 CAPS will offer the following trainings throughout the year.
 Register for trainings through the HR training website or call CAPS to speak to the facilitator.